Disclaimer

 These files follows the YAML Syntax and contain the following parameters:

-• role: SCHEDULER, indicating that the Rampiva Scheduler component will run;
+• role: SCHEDULER, indicating that the Automate Scheduler component will run;

-• apiSecret: Key used for the authentication between Rampiva Automate components.
-Set the same random value on all Rampiva Scheduler, Proxy and Server instances.
+• apiSecret: Key used for the authentication between Automate components.
+Set the same random value on all Automate Scheduler, Proxy and Server instances.

 • internalCredentials: Indicates that credentials defined in the configuration file will be used for authentication.
 The configuration is provided in the following subkeys: